Sumatran Rhinoceros

 calf

-Sumatran rhinos are polygynous, each male breeding with multiple females during a single year.
-The mating period is not known.
+Sumatran rhinos are polygynous, with each male mating with multiple females during a breeding season.
+The breeding period is not known.
 However, most births take place between October and May, which is when the heaviest rainfall occurs.
-Gestation is thought to be between 12 to 16 months, with the interval between births being at least 3-4 years.
+Gestation is thought to be between 15 to 16 months, with the interval between births being at least 3-4 years.
 A single calf is born, and during the first few days is hidden amongst dense vegetation near a salt lick while its mother browses.
-When it is about two months old, it wanders near its mother.
+When it is about 2 months old, it wanders near its mother.
 During the first stages of development, calves may associate with each other, but later they become solitary.
 Weaning occurs at 16-17 months old and calves stay with their mother until they are 2 or 3 years old.
-They reach maturity by the age of 7-8.
+Young females become reproductively mature at the age of 6 to 7 years, while males start to breed when they are about 10 years old.

 Population